sahil75831/Data-Table-and-Bar-Chart-Visualization-React-Project/README.md

-# DataTableWithChart Component
+# Data-Table-and-Bar-Chart-Visualization-React-Project

-The `DataTableWithChart` is a React component designed to display a searchable and paginated table of user data fetched from an API.
-It also includes a bar chart visualization (using Plotly.js) of selected users' ages.
+Theis is a React app designed to display a searchable and paginated table of user data fetched from an API.
+It also includes a bar chart visualization (using Plotly.js) of selected users'.

 ## Features